MIUIIndia/MIUI_India_V5_Localisation/README.md

-This repository is used as Global English translations in MIUI India ROMs V5.
+This repository is used as Global English translations in V5 MIUI India ROMs.

 ---------------------------------------------------------------------------------------------